 So movement over time is an integral part of the definition of strategy we’re creating (one reason a content strategy is such an important digital approach, by the way — it makes you get out the calendar.)

 By the way, speaking of “Good Strategy / Bad Strategy” is it enough to describe the move to the position of advantage?
 Or do you also have to inspire that movement?
-Here is where strategy and rhetoric (eg. copywriting) become one or at least share some DNA.
+Here is where strategy and rhetoric (eg. copywriting) become one.
+Or at least share DNA.

 So a good strategy doesn’t just describe a move to a position of advantage, it inspires one.